aerospike-examples/cluster-comparator/README.md

 * -h1, h2: Specify the clusters to connect to
 * -n: The namespace(s) to compare, a comma separated list
 * -s: The sets to compare, if desired.
 This is an optional comma separated list
 * -C: The compare mode to use.
-This can be quick (comparing record counts on a per-partition basis and only compare those that are different) all the way throught to a complete records level comparison)
+This can be quick (comparing record counts on a per-partition basis and only compare those that are different) all the way through to a complete records level comparison)
 * -a: The action to take.
 Should the records be scanned, or scanned and then touched if they're missing for example
 * -t: The number of threads.